Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 What is covered by the regulation?

-This date marks the beginning of a legally mandated European cooperation on health technology assessments of relative effectiveness and safety.
-These will be based on a dossier with clinical documentation submitted to the European HTA Secretariat by the companies.
+This date marked the beginning of a legally mandated European cooperation on health technology assessments of relative effectiveness and safety.
+These assessments are based on a dossier containing clinical documentation submitted to the European HTA Secretariat by companies.
 The HTA Regulation establishes a framework and procedures for cooperation within the EEA on health technology assessments.
 It sets common rules for collaboration and communication, as well as the use of methods for joint clinical assessments of health technologies.

 The HTA Regulation does not affect national sovereignty over decisions related to pricing and reimbursement or national competencies regarding the management and financing of health services and treatments.